VirtusLab/besom/website/docs/tutorial.md

 You can build the application yourself using the provided `./build.sh` script **if you're running on Linux with AMD64 processor architecture**.
 Unfortunately GraalVM does not support compilation of native images for architectures different than the one that you are using.
 For all users on Macs and Windows (and Linux users on ARM platforms) we have provided pre-built artifacts, already packaged into zip files.

 These artifacts can be found in `./pre-built/` directory of the repository.

 ### Architecture
 ---

 The application you are going to deploy to AWS is called CatPost.
-It's a simple app from simpler times - it's only functionality is for the cat lovers to post pictures of their cats along with their names and comments regarding the picture.
+It's a simple app from simpler times - its only functionality is for the cat lovers to post pictures of their cats along with their names and comments regarding the picture.